remstef/lttc/README.md

 * `--model`(default='./savedmodels/model', type=str): path to save the final model.
 * `--lang` (type=str, default='en): Language.
 Currently supported: en (default), de, fr.

-Training (for more advanced scenarios a hyperparameter tool is recomemnded):

-* `--train` (type=str, default='./data/SMSSpamCollection/train): dataset location which should be used for training (e.g. './data/SMSSpamCollection' for full data or './data/SMSSpamCollection/train' for training data only).
-This should be kept local due performance
+* `--train` (type=str, default='./data/SMSSpamCollection/train): dataset location which should be used for training (e.g. './data/SMSSpamCollection' for full data or './data/SMSSpamCollection/train' for training data only)
 * `--test` (type=str, default='./data/SMSSpamCollection/test): dataset location whichshould be used for testing (e.g. './data/SMSSpamCollection/test').
 Can be omitted for training, testing will then be performed on the training data.
 * `--epochs` (default=100, type=int): upper epoch limit.
-This should be interrupted if loss and accuracy do not getting better, best modell will be saved, maybe give pytorch interrupt criteria.
+This should be interrupted if loss and accuracy do not improve, best modell will be saved.
 *`--optim` (default='SGD', type=str): type of optimizer (SGD, Adam, Adagrad, ASGD, SimpleSGD).
 * `--loss` (default='NLLLoss', type=str): type of loss function to use (NLLLoss, CrossEntropyLoss, MarginLoss, SpreadLoss).
 * `--emsize-word` (default=300, type=int): size of word embeddings.
 Standard values usually don't need to be optimized (BERT 768, Word2Vec 300).
 * `--emsize-posi` (default=5, type=int):size of the position embeddings.
 * `--maxlength` (default=-1, type=int): maximum length of a sequence (use -1 for determining the length from the training data).
 Limit max length if most sentences shorter than max lenght.
 * `--context-window` (default=0, type=int): size of the moving window of left and right contexts for concatenatation.
-Context window looks on neigbouring words and concatenates them.
-This helps if big data is avaialable, otherwise feature vector is getting spares.
+Context window looks on neigboring words and concatenates them.
+This helps if a lot of data is avaialable.
 * `--convfilters` (default='1024,1024,1024', type=str): number of convolution filters to apply.
 * `--convwindows` (default='3,4,5', type=str): sizes of the moving convolutional window.
 * `--convstrides` (default='1,1,1', type=str): strides of convolutions.
-* `--conv-activation` (default='ReLU', type=str): activation function to use after convolutinal layer (ReLU, Tanh).
+* `--conv-activation` (default='ReLU', type=str): activation function to use after convolutinal layer (ReLU, GeLU, Tanh).
 * `--nhid` (default=200, type=int): number of hidden units.
 * `--lr` (default=.1, type=float): initial learning rate.
 * `--lr-decay` (default=0.25, type=float): decay amount of learning learning rate if no validation improvement occurs.
-This depends on optimizer (e.g. adam, some do not have ones).
+This depends on optimizer.
-* `--wdecay` (default=1.2e-6, type=float): weight decay applied to all weights(weights of gradients hyperparam, not used so far).
 * `--l1reg` (default=.0, type=float): add l1 regularuzation loss.
 * `--clip` (default=-1, type=float): , gradient clipping (set to -1 to avoid clipping)
 * `--batch-size` (default=64, type=int, metavar='N'):  batch size.
-* `--dropout` (default=0.5, type=float): dropout applied to layers (0 = no dropout)* `--seed` (default=1111, type=int): random seed as initialaized randomly, criteria for significans
+* `--dropout` (default=0.5, type=float): dropout applied to layers (0 = no dropout)
+* `--seed` (default=1111, type=int): random seed as initialized randomly.
 * `--nlines` (default=-1, type=int, metavar='N'): debug param, number of lines to process, -1 for all.
 * `--status-reports` (default=3, type=int, metavar='N'): logging param, generate N reports during one training epoch (N=min(N, nbatches)).
 * `--init-emword` (default='', type=str): path to initial word embedding; emsize-word must match size of embedding.
-This load pretrained embeddings !!! * `--fix-emword` (action='store_true'): Specify if the word embedding should be excluded from further training.
-It fixes train embeddings
+* `--fix-emword` (action='store_true'): Specify if the word embedding should be excluded from further optimization.
 * `--shuffle-samples` (action='store_true'): shuffle samples.
 * `--shuffle-batches` (action='store_true): shuffle batches.
-Influences the shuffel order.
 * `--cuda` (action='store_true'): use CUDA if available

 ### Training